 Where Bellacouche organic wool comes from…

-My wool for 2017 comes from Fernhill Farm, Somerset, Village Farm, South Devon and Wallon Farm, Drewsteignton.
-These farms have high environmental and welfare standards, and the wool is Shetland, Icelandic and Jacobs.
-Village Farm bases it’s principles on Permaculture and practices mob grazing.
+My wool is certified organic.
+Some of it comes from Fernhill Farm, Somerset and Wallon Farm, Drewsteignton.
+These farms have high environmental and welfare standards, and the wool is Shetland and Jacobs.
+Fernhill farm is moving their management towards mob grazing.
 This mimics how animals graze in a wild landscape; keeping in a compact flock and moving quickly through the landscape.
 Electric fencing is used to keep the flock moving through a 4 month rotational plan, which improves the health of the soil and the animals.
-They are also in the process of transforming the farm with extensive planting of native hedgerow species, which will increase diversity and provide extra shelter for the animals.
-The farm is being monitored by the RSPB.
 This is farming at its best; mimicking nature whilst providing us with food and fibre; increasing natural diversity and improving the soil.

 What is wool felt?